Paliak/PaliaksNotes/docs/Zipping/index.md

 $ sudo /usr/bin/stock
 ```

-Pass in the password and we're root!
+Pass in the password and we’re root!

 ![compiled on target steps](Assets/compile_on_target.jpg)

 ### Assembly to the rescue

-Since the execve function is just a wrapper for the execve syscall there's nothing stopping us from manually calling it and not depending on libc:
+Since the execve function is just a wrapper for the execve syscall there’s nothing stopping us from manually calling it and not depending on libc:

 ```c
 //e2.c